Our verdict

 The tongue is well-padded to protect the instep from any potential lace bites.
 It is 4.4 mm thick.

-Some of the reviewers find the inner mesh so incredibly comfortable that they could wear the shoe without socks.
+We found the inner mesh so incredibly comfortable that we could wear the shoe without socks.
 No issues with hot spots or rubbing.

 Perfect for warms days on the road